arpitsinghgautam/Lucidlayer/README.md

 ### 💥 **Impact on Creativity & Innovation**

-LucidLayer is more than a bot — it's your team’s creative sidekick:
+LucidLayer is more than a bot — it's your team's creative sidekick:

 - **Boosts Innovation**: Removes communication barriers through clarity and creativity.
 - **Promotes Inclusion**: Translates overly formal language into accessible content.